On steering in the C*-algebraic framework: Inequivalence of steering scenarios in tensor and commuting models

-In the light of the above theorem one could single out unital C*-algebra with WEP as precisely those C*-algebras for which agreement between quantum tensor and commuting models of steering remains stable under extension of a trusted system by arbitrary finite dimensional ancilla (modeled by the tensor product with full matrix algebra $M_n(\mathbb{C})$).
-These observation could be seen as one of possible physical characterization of WEP.
-Observe that due to Proposition \ref{WEP} equivalence coming from Theorem \ref{mat_stab} for some fixed $(m,k)\neq (2,2)$ implies that the same equivalence holds for arbitrary $(m,k)\neq(2,2)$.
+In the light of the above theorem and Proposition \ref{WEP} one could single out unital C*-algebra with the WEP as precisely those C*-algebras for which equivalence of quantum tensor and commuting models of steering remains stable under extension of a trusted system by arbitrary finite-dimensional ancilla (modeled by the tensor product with full matrix algebra $M_n(\mathbb{C})$).
+These observation could be seen as one of possible physical characterization of the WEP.
+Observe that due to Proposition \ref{WEP} equivalence coming from Theorem \ref{mat_stab} for some fixed $(m,k)\neq (2,2)$ implies that the same equivalence holds for all $(m,k)\neq(2,2)$.

-Theorem \ref{mat_stab} witness the gap between quantum tensor and commuting models of steering in a nonconstructive way.
-In particular, it gives rise to the family of C*-algebras coming out of non-amenable groups.
+Theorem \ref{mat_stab} describes the gap between quantum tensor and commuting models of steering in a nonconstructive way.
+In particular, for the certain family of C*-algebras coming out of non-amenable groups.
+From now on while talking about discrete groups we will always assume countability.